tdwg/website/content/articles/2018/call-for-nominations/index.md

 ## Election procedure

-The TDWG Secretariat will post nominees’ statements to the TDWG website and distribute ballots to all institutional and individual members in good standing by 13 October.
+The TDWG Secretariat will post nominees’ statements to the TDWG website and distribute ballots to all institutional and individual members in good standing.
 In the case of institutional members, we will notify the primary and secondary contacts, but only one ballot response will be accepted.
 If you are uncertain about your membership status, please inquire with the TDWG Treasurer ([treasurer@tdwg.org](mailto:treasurer@tdwg.org)).
 Institutional ballots will be weighted as five individual ballots.

 ## Deadline